BIMI is an emerging email specification that enables the use of brand-controlled 'indicators' (like a logo or icon) within supporting email clients.

 At the time of writing only DigiCert and Entrust Datacard are accepted to supply BIMI certificates.
 It is expected that more certificate authorities will be offering VM-certificates in the future.

 However, neither DigiCert nor Entrust Datacard are currently offering the certificates for sale to the general public, although Digicert does have a product page set up for VMCs, prices are not yet public.

-At Mailhardener we often receive questions from our customers who have created a BIMI DNS record, but still don't see their brand logo in the inbox.
+At Mailhardener we often receive questions from our customers who have created a BIMI DNS record, but still don't see their brand indicator in the inbox.

 The reality is that only a handful of email providers (Google, Yahoo) currently have support for BIMI.
 Both Google and Yahoo are currently running a limited pilot, which is often restricting this to a handful of senders.
 They also mandate a valid VM certificate, which are not yet available to the public.

 Although the BIMI draft proposal suggests that the BIMI certificate is optional, in reality you're going to need a VM certificate for BIMI to work.
-This is because without certificate validation, it'll be trivial for fraudulent actors to attach a genuine logo to a phishing email.
+This is because without certificate validation, it'll be trivial for fraudulent actors to attach a genuine brand indicator to a phishing email.